 Constitution and government

-Favouring Christianity
+Favoring Christianity

-Religious institutions in general also enjoy long-standing privileges in being exempt from paying tax and from complying with laws, such as the Victorian Equal Opportunity Act against discrimination and Australian Charities & Not-for-profits Commission Act for transparent governance. <The Purple Economy: supernatural charities, tax and the state, Max Wallace (Australian National Secular Association, 2007)>
+Religious institutions in general also enjoy long-standing privileges in being exempt from paying tax and from complying with laws, such as the Victorian Equal Opportunity Act against discrimination and Australian Charities & Not-for-profits Commission Act for transparent governance.

 Education and children’s rights